Alberto Paleari: Club career

-Early career
+AC Milan

 Born in Giussano, Lombardy, Paleari started his career at hometown club Seregno.
-In June 2008 he signed for Serie A club a.C.
-Milan.
-He was the starting keeper of Primavera under-20 team from 2008–09 to 2010–11 season.
-In 2010, he was second graded in the Italian championship losing the last match with Atalanta team.
-In 2011, he reached the first team, coached by Massimiliano Allegri, with number 61.
+In June 2008 he signed for Serie A club AC Milan.
+He was the starting keeper of Primavera under-20 team from the 2008–09 season to 2010–11 season.
+In 2010, he was second graded in the Italian championship losing the last match against Atalanta.
+In 2011, he was promoted to the senior squad, coached by Massimiliano Allegri, choosing to wear the number 61.

-In the lower leagues
+Ponte San Pietro

-In August 2011, Paleari signed for Serie D club Pontisola.
-In the 2011–12 season he played 37 matches for Pontisola, which placed second in its round.
+In August 2011, Paleari signed for Serie D club Ponte San Pietro.
+In the 2011–12 season he played 37 matches for the club.

+Tritium

-In summer 2012, he left for Lega Pro club Tritium.
+In summer 2012, he left for Lega Pro Prima Divisione club Tritium.

+Virtus Verona

-In 2013, he joined Virtus Verona.
+In 2013, he moved to Lega Pro Seconda Divisione club Virtus Verona.
 He played 34 matches and won the award for "Best Goalkeeper of the Year", announced by the three most important national sports daily newspapers.

+Mantova

-In July 2014, he moved to Mantova, where he collected two matches in Coppa Italia and one in his round.
+In July 2014, he moved to Lega Pro club Mantova, where he collected two matches in Coppa Italia.

+Giana Erminio

+In 2015, Paleari moved to fellow Lega Pro club Giana Erminio.

+Cittadella

+In 2016 he joined Serie B club Cittadella, where he played until 2021.

 Genoa

-On 2 October 2020, he joined Serie A club Genoa on loan with an obligation to buy.
-He made his Serie A debut on 30 November 2020 against Parma.
+On 2 October 2020, he joined Serie A club Genoa, on loan with an obligation to buy.
+He made his debut on 30 November 2020 in a Serie A match against Parma.

 Benevento

-On 17 July 2021, he moved to Benevento on loan with an option to buy and a conditional obligation to buy.
+On 17 July 2021, he moved to Serie B club Benevento, on loan with an option to buy and a conditional obligation to buy.
 On 17 June 2022, Benevento exercised their option to buy.

+Torino

+On 19 July 2024, Paleari signed a contract with Serie A club Torino for two seasons, with an option for a third.
+He went on to play one Serie A match under head coach Paolo Vanoli during the 2024–25 season, his first with the club.